 2. The second is treating everyone with respect.
 My previous respect blog, “Find out what it means to me and to you,” points to cultural variance.
 It’s not enough to just say we’re going to treat everyone with respect and appreciation for their part in achieving the vision.
 You’ve got to figure out what is going to be most motivating for that person in how you acknowledge them and how you treat them with respect; there are cultural differences.
 One of my leadership coaching clients helped teach me about this.
 They were from a country where it was a more collective rather than individual culture.
 And I was doing my usual celebration of successes, the small ones that were contributing to their achieving their vision.
 And they said, “You know, we applaud each other in meetings.
 So I don’t need that applaud from you, but I do want you to continue to remind me of how this is moving me towards my vision.”
 This second how to motivate and engage yourself and others is respect and acknowledgement, appreciation.

 3. The third how to motivate and engage yourself and others step gets to the point about racism and bias.
 I’m writing an article, it’s actually due tomorrow, on bias and its impact on organizations.
 This is for a publication in India and I am also preparing for a Bias program.
-As a potential employee or employee, I want to see in an organization that I have the opportunity to advance and be positively acknowledged and financially rewarded, commensurate to what other people are receiving financially, in other words, breaking through bias.
+As a potential employee or employee, I want to see in an organization that I have the opportunity to advance and be positively acknowledged and financially rewarded, commensurate to what other people are receiving financially, in other words, Breaking Free from Bias.
 Whether it’s me as a woman or someone in a wheelchair or a someone of color or any combination of cultural identities, I want to be able to look around and see there are other people like me that are moving up into leadership and being rewarded for that.
 That’s going to be motivating for me.
 So you’ve got to look at your hiring and your advancement opportunities and how bias may be impacting that and adjust accordingly.

 Those are my top three how to motivate and engage yourself and others for today: 1. identifying and communicating how each person is contributing to the vision.
 And if you’re a solopreneur, that means how are you working towards that vision and celebrating those successes along the way.
 Number two is the respect and acknowledgement.
 And number three is breaking through bias, making sure that people know that they have opportunity, that there’s equity in the organization in terms of how they’re going to be financially rewarded and how they’ll be acknowledged and the opportunity to advance.